code49/spotipy/README.md

 ### Spotify API credentials

-In order to be able to get data from the [Spotify API](), certain account-specific credentials are required, these being client_id, client_secret, and spotify_username.
-To get these, simply navigate to [Spotify for Developers](). sign in with your spotify account (no need to worry, there is no difference between a 'normal' and 'developer' spotify account), and create an app.
+In order to be able to get data from the [Spotify API](https://developer.spotify.com/documentation/web-api/), certain account-specific credentials are required, these being client_id, client_secret, and spotify_username.
+To get these, simply navigate to [Spotify for Developers](https://developer.spotify.com/). sign in with your spotify account (no need to worry, there is no difference between a 'normal' and 'developer' spotify account), and create an app.
 Doing so should bring up a window with all the necessary API credential information.
-As a note, app creation will ask for a redirect_uri - this is essentially what the site will redirect users to in case authentication fails or something - www.google.com should suffice for this.
+As a note, app creation will ask for a redirect_uri - this is essentially what the site will redirect users to in case authentication fails or something - any weblink should suffice (I personally use www.google.com), just make sure to use the same one in the .env file.
 Cloning the project from git and doing these steps should be sufficient for basic functionality from the command line.

 ### (optional) AHK shortcut setup